 THIS PROGRAM IS NOT OPERATING FOR THE 2021 SEASON.
-IT IS CURRENTLY PLANNED TO RETURN IN 2022.
-SEE SESSION DATES FOR 2022 BELOW.
+IT IS CURRENTLY PLANNED TO RETURN IN FUTURE SEASONS.
+SEE THE DATES & TUITION SECTION BELOW FOR UPDATES.

 Explore the myth and magic of Tanzania, a country of abundant wildlife, diverse ethnic groups and peaceful history.